A little bit about me

 Girl Mans Up is out in the world!
 I'm doing my author thing, going to events to speak and/or facilitate workshops, doing book signings whenever I can, doing a little bit of Twitter action here and there, and working on a new YA novel.

-I am a member of the Society of Children's Book Writers and Illustrators, the Writers' Community of Durham Region, and the Writers' Union of Canada.
+I am a member of the Society of Children's Book Writers and Illustrators and the Writers' Community of Durham Region.

 My official bio